loki4j/loki-logback-appender/docs/docus/docs/index.md

 ### Key Features:

-- **Loki labels can be dynamically generated out of any Logback pattern, MDC, and SLF4J markers.**
+- **Dynamic generation of Loki labels and metadata out of any Logback pattern, MDC, KVP, or SLF4J markers.**
 Label values are specified as Logback patterns.
-This along with MDC and markers allows you to precisely control label set for each particular log record.
+This along with MDC, KVP, and markers allows you to precisely control label set for each particular log record.
 [Learn more...](docs/labels)

 - **Structured metadata support.**